riyaahlawat/riyaahlawat/README.md

 ### "One man's 'magic' is another man's engineering." - Robert A. Heinlein

-#### Tech-enthusiast passionate about learning and craeting innovative projects. 🔥
+#### Tech-enthusiast passionate about learning and developing innovative projects. 🔥

 - 💡 BTech CSE-AI Sophomore @ IGDTUW, Delhi.